sakumatto/do-qortal-node/README.md

 1. Gives you additional option to download Qortal UI

 The script will put all the necessary files in `/Users/username/qortal`.
-You can use this one-liner to fetch the script and when downloaded you can run it on your MAC.
+You can use this one-liner to fetch the script *into your **Downloads** folder* and when downloaded you can run it on your MAC.
-Enter these commands in Terminal.app (to be found in your Utilities, Cmd-Shift-U while in Finder).
+Enter these following commands in Terminal.app (to be found in your Utilities, Cmd-Shift-U while in Finder).

 ```
-curl -s https://raw.githubusercontent.com/sakumatto/do-qortal-node/master/qortal-bootstrap.sh > ~/qortal-bootstrap.sh
+curl -s https://raw.githubusercontent.com/sakumatto/do-qortal-node/master/qortal-bootstrap.sh > ~/Downloads/qortal-bootstrap.sh
 ```

 Pls note, the .sh file should be executable on your MAC, but if it isn't, then you can run this following command first (to make it executable):